Frankie Condon

 Current research

-My current research, funded by a grant from the Social Sciences and Humanities Research Council, centers on the radical precedents of postracialism in American political and civic rhetoric.
-I am particularly interested in appeals for and fault-lines within calls for transracial solidarity made to white workers and workers of color by the Industrial Workers of the World (IWW), as well as by socialist and communist organizers and activists during the early twentieth century in the U.S. and Canada.
-My current focus is on the historical deployments of the metaphor of colourblindness for racial justice within and beyond the radical labour and Leftist political movements of North America during the 20th century.
+My current research centers on the radical precedents of postracialism in American political and civic rhetoric.
+I am particularly interested in appeals for and fault-lines within calls for transracial solidarity made to white workers and workers of colour by the Industrial Workers of the World (IWW), as well as by socialist and communist organizers and activists during the late nineteenth and early twentieth centuries in the U.S. and Canada.
+My current focus is on the historical deployments of the metaphor of colourblindness for racial justice within and beyond the radical labour and Leftist political movements of North America during the 19th and 20th century.

 Knowledge Mobilization